 The project officially authorized when the project charter is signed.

-It gives the PM authority to spend money commit cooperate resources to the project.is notThere are some factors influence creating the Project charter:
+It gives the PM authority to spend money commit cooperate resources to the project.

+The project is not a project until the project charter is approved, and the project charter cannot be started until the business case is approved

+There are some factors influence creating the Project charter:

 Business Case.